What High-Performance Building Design Delivers | Visionary Building Services

 The most expensive performance problems are often set in motion before construction begins.
 Massing, orientation, window-to-wall ratio, shading strategy, insulation continuity, ventilation approach, and equipment zoning all influence how the building will behave for decades.

 This is why early coordination matters.
 In a fragmented delivery model, architects, engineers, consultants, and contractors can each optimize for their own scope while missing the larger objective.
-The result may still meet code, but code compliance is not the same as high performance.
+The result may still meet code, but performance requires disciplined prioritization, not assumptions.

 In a design-build environment, the project team can evaluate constructability, system interaction, and cost implications while design choices are still flexible.
 That changes the quality of decision-making.
 It allows owners to invest where performance returns are meaningful and avoid spending money on upgrades that sound impressive but do little in practice.